hiiamboris/red-wiki/Case-Sensitive-Map!-Keys.md

 #### 10

-Variant of [#2](#2), in order to avoid competing /relaxed/strict refinement explosions.
-Case-awareness of words will still be necessary for dialects that want to extract that information.
-So words will need to be able to be selected with `select/strict` *(suggested as better than /case)*.
-Then strings--being biased the other way--will need `select/relaxed`.
-It is already a nuisance to deal with the refinements as they are... because utility routines that wrap SELECT or FIND (or similar) need to propagate the `/case` refinement in their interface.
+**Like [#2](#2), but give values a "strictness bit" (true by default for strings, false by default for words).
+Allow the bit to be twiddled programmatically, or expressed by alternate literal forms and construction syntaxes.
+Comparisons will be done as non-strict if *either* value being compared does not have the strictness bit set...even if /STRICT refinements, ==, !==, etc are used.**

-Alternative idea which may ease this: give strings the ability to carry a "case matters or not bit".
-Default to "case matters", then have something like `~"foo bar"` and `~<div>` for creating uncased strings/tags/etc.  *(For such a notation, a prerequisite is Plan Minus Four or similar, such that `~"foo bar"` is not interpreted as `~ "foo bar"`.
-One of the many benefits of expanded notational possibilities Plan -4 provides.
-Also `~=` is much better for "approximately equal" as @rebolek points out.)*
+The motivation behind this proposal is to avoid bringing /relaxed into the picture in the matrix of comparison or find operations.
+Having STRICT variants of things already explodes [an already non-trivial family of functionality](https://github.com/hostilefork/rebol-proposals/blob/e27964e835f617ecbd9a68b1e416219b6e8400b2/comparison-operators.reb#L266).
+This may also be able to push back against a current nuisance for anyone trying to wrap up an operation like SELECT or FIND with having to pass the /STRICT refinement through, by letting the values themselves get a vote.

-Retain original casing in the data, and offer functions for twiddling the bit one way or the other...so that a string created as cased can be made uncased or vice-versa.
-Letting the value carry the search property would probably take a load off of a lot of situations in terms of needing to pass through /STRICT.
+Literal forms of strings which override the default non-strict-compare might look something like `~"foo bar"` and `~<div>` for creating uncased strings/tags/etc.  *(For such a notation, a prerequisite is Plan Minus Four or similar, such that `~"foo bar"` is not interpreted as `~ "foo bar"`.
+One of the many benefits of expanded notational possibilities Plan -4 provides.)*  This would line up nicely with `~=` for a non-strict comparison.

     tag: ~<foo>
     assert [tag == <FoO>] ; "uncased" ANY-STRING! passes even STRICT-EQUAL? set-strict tag
-    assert [tag != <FoO>] ; "cased" ANY-STRING! fails even relaxed DIFFERENT?
+    assert [tag != <FoO>] ; "cased" ANY-STRING! fails "relaxed" DIFFERENT?

-*(Note: for why @HostileFork proposes `different?` instead of `not-equal?`, contemplate why `unless` isn't called `if-not`, and shouldn't be.)*
+*(Note: for why @HostileFork proposes a name like `different?` instead of `not-equal?`, contemplate why `unless` isn't called `if-not`.)*

 This concept raises some questions about how to handle adding an uncased string to a map that already contains matching cased ones, or adding a cased version of a string if it has an uncased one.
 Maps have sort of a "quiet override" at present: